 The U.S. Department of Housing and Urban Development’s (HUD’s) Community Development Block Grant program (CDBG) improves the economic, social and physical environment of eligible cities and counties, and now in response to the COVID-19 pandemic, it can be employed by states and local units of government to support economic and community development effort.
 As mentioned above, relief funds will be distributed through the Treasury according to a modified community development block grant formula but CDBG rules will not be taken into account.

 While waiting for final federal guidance and for funds to come in, this is an excellent time to begin the process of fund allocations.
-In analyzing the ARP, the Economic Policy Institute said it best – you and your communities are best positioned to know how to rebuild better:
+In analyzing the ARPA, the Economic Policy Institute said it best – you and your communities are best positioned to know how to rebuild better:

 “…the reality is that no one has a clearer sense of the needs of local communities than the people in those communities and the public servants who work to serve them.”

 Part II: How Local Governments Can (and Cannot) Use the $130 Billion in Funding

 The American Rescue Plan Act provides discretion in terms of what local governments may use the federal funding for.
 The congressional intent behind the act is broad and the Plan lists examples (such as those below) and not requirements.

 Local governments (and states) MAY use Rescue Plan funds for helping those affected by the pandemic in terms of both the negative health ramifications and the negative economic consequences.
 This includes:

 - Aid to households, small businesses, or nonprofits; aid to “Impacted” industries such as travel, tourism, and hospitality

 - To restore government services to the extent they were cut or reduced due to tax revenue lost due to the pandemic